XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Fee TypeConditions at Interactive BrokersMarket Average

-UK stamp duty tax0.5% (on UK stock purchases)0.5%
+UK stamp duty tax0.5% (on UK share purchases only)0.5% (where relevant)

 Commission